Lumi-supercomputer/lumi-userguide/docs/development/libraries/cray-libraries.md

 :material-help-circle-outline: `man netcdf`

-NetCDF (network Common Data Form) is a set of interfaces for array-oriented data access and a freely-distributed collection of data access libraries for C, Fortran, C++, Java, and other languages.
+NetCDF (network Common Data Form) is a set of interfaces for array-oriented data access and a freely distributed collection of data access libraries for C, Fortran, C++, Java, and other languages.
 The netCDF libraries support a machine-independent format for representing scientific data.
 Together, the interfaces, libraries, and format support the creation, access, and sharing of